Ixora coccinea: Cultivation and use

 Although there are around 500 species in the genus Ixora, only a handful are commonly cultivated, and the common name, Ixora, is usually used for I. coccinea.
 I. coccinea is used in warm climates for hedges and screens, foundation plantings, massed in flowering beds, or grown as a specimen shrub or small tree.
-In cooler climes, it is grown in a greenhouse or as a potted house plant requiring bright light.
+In cooler climate, it is grown in a greenhouse or as a potted house plant requiring bright light.
 I. coccinea is also grown in containers, looking very distinguished as a patio or poolside plant.
 This tight, compact shrub is much branched and tolerates hard pruning, making it ideal for formal hedges, although it is at its best when not sheared.

 There are numerous named cultivars differing in flower colour (yellow, pink, orange) and plant size.
 Several popular cultivars are dwarfs, usually staying under 3 ft in height.
 Nora Grant is a popular dwarf and Super King is a popular hybrid with much larger flower clusters.
 Many new cultivars and hybrids of I. coccinea have come to market in the last couple of decades, leading to a resurgence in popularity for the beautiful flame-of-the-woods.

 The flowers, leaves, roots, and the stem are used to treat various ailments in the Indian traditional system of medicine, the Ayurveda, and in various folk medicines, in traditional Indian medicine the fusion of juice leaves and the fruit of Ixora coccinea is used to care for dysentery, ulcers and gonorrhea.